Living in Prague?

 Public schools in the Czech Republic are free of charge, even for children of temporary residents such as expats.
 In general, the language of instruction in public schools is Czech only.

 However, there are a number of elementary schools in Prague which offer more “alternative” programs and have some experience in working with bilingual or foreign language children.
-Class Acts, a community of parents of bilingual children living in Prague, can give you more information on these particular schools.
+Take a look at Class Acts, a community of parents of bilingual children living in Prague, for more information.

 Additionally, there are several private Czech schools which offer bilingual education and are usually much cheaper than the international schools.
 One of these is the prominent Nový PORG Gymnázium, the first non-state Czech school.

-Those who would like to put their kids in an international school have quite a good selection of schools to choose from.
-The majority of international schools use English as the main medium of instruction.
-Schools follow the British, American, Czech or some other national curriculum.
+There is a good range of international schools to choose from in the city.
+The majority teach in English, and schools follow the British, American, Czech or other national curricula.
 Many also offer the internationally recognized International Baccalaureate (IB) diploma.

 The following are some of the most prominent international schools in Prague: